ziffitykishore/agilex/wp-content/plugins/simple-job-board/README.txt

 == Upgrade Notice ==

-= 2.6.0 =
+= 2.7.0 =
-2.6.0 is a major release with compliance of GDPR rules and integration application data eraser/exporter with WP core user eraser/exporter.
+2.7.0 is a major release with new job application HTML and loader features.